Comeback (sports): American football

 In the 2006 Insight Bowl, the Texas Tech Red Raiders completed the largest comeback in NCAA Division I-A Bowl Game history.
 The Minnesota Golden Gophers led 38–7 with 7:47 left in the 3rd quarter.
 Texas Tech quarterback Graham Harrell scored two touchdowns, running back Shannon Woods scored another TD, and kicker Alex Trlica hit the game-tying 52-yard field goal as time expired in regulation.
-Gophers QB Bryan Cupito led a drive capped off by a Joel Monroe field goal.
+Gophers quarterback Bryan Cupito led a drive capped off by a Joel Monroe field goal.
 Shannon Woods ended the game with a 3-yard rushing touchdown to complete the thrilling comeback.

 In the 2016 Valero Alamo Bowl, the TCU Horned Frogs tied the aforementioned Texas Tech Red Raiders for the largest comeback in NCAA Division I-A Bowl Game history.
 The Oregon Ducks led 31–0 at halftime.
 The Ducks' star quarterback Vernon Adams Jr. left the game with an injury.
 TCU backup QB Bram Kohlhausen (who was playing for starter Trevone Boykin as he was suspended for off-the-field issues) led an unbelievable 31-point second half to tie the game.
 The Frogs ended up winning the game 47–41 in 3OT after the Ducks failed to convert on 4th Down.
 In 1994, a college football game known as the Choke at Doak between the Florida Gators and Florida State Seminoles tied the NCAA record for the biggest fourth-quarter comeback at 28 points.

+The largest fourth-quarter comeback in the history of the NFL came in Week 9 of the 1987 NFL season, as the St. Louis Cardinals came back from a 28-3 deficit with 12:42 remaining in the final quarter, scoring 28 straight points on top of the Tampa Bay Buccaneers' defense to take a 31-28 lead with 2:01 remaining in the game; a field goal attempt from the Buccaneers' kicker Donald Igwebuike struck the crossbar as the game clock expired, that 25-point difference remaining the largest comeback in just the fourth quarter in NFL history.

 Association football

 The ability for a comeback to occur in association football is limited by the game clock of 90 minutes per match.
 Association football often settles knockout rounds using two-legged ties, in which the second leg can be described as a comeback for the winner of the tie if they had lost the first leg.

-A notable example of such a comeback is Charlton Athletic F.C.
-7–6 Huddersfield Town A.F.C., 21 December 1957.
-With 27 minutes left, Charlton were losing 5–1 and down to ten men.
+A notable example of such a comeback happened on 21 December 1957.
+With 27 minutes left, Charlton Athletic F.C. were losing 5–1 to Huddersfield Town A.F.C. and down to ten men.
 However, they scored six more goals to win 7–6.